0xRose/Rose-Stealer/README.md

 ## Rewritten version of the rose malware family.

 > [!CAUTION]
+> I am not liable for anything that is happening with this software.
 > If you don't trust it, read the source.

 > [!IMPORTANT]